dzfinch/plaknit/README.md

 ```

 Customize `--jobs`, `--ram`, or `--workdir/--tmpdir` as needed for your local or
 HPC environment.
-The CLI mirrors the legacy `mosaic_planet.py` workflow so you
+The CLI mirrors the legacy `mosaic_planet.py` workflow; you can
-can keep using existing recipes with minimal tweaks.
+also invoke it as `plaknit mosaic` for backward compatibility.

 ## Planning & Ordering Monthly Planet Composites (Beta)